benfaerber/liquid-ml/README.md

 the `render` tag used within liquid.
 Default is project root.

 log_directory
-- Where log files are written too.
+- Where log files are written to.
 This must be set if log policy is set to `Verbose`.

 error_policy:
 - `Strict` - A Liquid Syntax error will raise an exception